Pediatric Residency Curriculum: Clinical Experience

 Residents rotate in a variety of settings, evaluating and managing children of all ages for developmental and behavioral concerns.

-Residents rotate in a variety of settings, focusing on the improvement of pediatric care at LVHN (quality initiatives) and gaining exposure to community resources and advocacy services for children throughout the Lehigh Valley.
+Residents rotate in a variety of settings, focusing on the improvement of pediatric care at Lehigh Valley Health Network (LVHN) – quality initiatives – and gaining exposure to community resources and advocacy services for children throughout the Lehigh Valley.

-Residents will be able to customize seven subspecialty rotations based on their career goals and preferences.
+Residents will be able to customize subspecialty rotations and individualized electives based on their career goals and preferences.
 Subspecialty rotations at LVHN include:

 - Pediatric cardiology